Sergei Ovchinnikov (footballer, born 1970): Playing career

 The goalkeeper played two matches for Russia in Euro 2004 but was sent off in the match against Portugal for handling outside the area.

 In 2005 Ovchinnikov joined Dynamo Moscow, following former Loko coach Yuri Syomin.
 In 2006 Dynamo released Ovchinnikov, after the goalkeeper got involved in a clash with a referee Igor Zakharov.

 Coaching career

 In April 2007 Sergei Ovchinnikov became Lokomotiv Moscow club goalkeeping coach and started to work with children and the reserves.
 In December 2007, he became Yuri Syomin's assistant at Dynamo Kyiv.

-Next, he became the new manager of FC Kuban Krasnodar in the 2009 Russian Premier League season but was sacked on 9 August, after a 0–2 defeat at home, against Saturn.
+Next, he became the new manager of Kuban Krasnodar in the 2009 Russian Premier League season but was sacked on 9 August, after a 0–2 defeat at home, against Saturn.

-On 7 May 2010, Ovchinnikov was named the new coach of FC Dynamo Bryansk.
+On 7 May 2010, Ovchinnikov was named the new coach of Dynamo Bryansk.